arpcard/rgi/README.rst

  >  The text below provides an overview of analysis of FASTQ sequencing reads.
 For command line examples see `Running RGI bwt with FASTQ files <#running-rgi-bwt-with-fastq-files>`_.

-RGI can align short DNA sequences in FASTQ format using `Bowtie2 <http://bowtie-bio.sourceforge.net/bowtie2/index.shtml>`_ , `BWA <http://bio-bwa.sourceforge.net>`_ , or `KMA <https://bitbucket.org/genomicepidemiology/kma/src/master>`_ against CARD's `protein homolog models <https://card.mcmaster.ca/ontology/40292>`_.
+RGI can align short DNA sequences in FASTQ format using `KMA <https://bitbucket.org/genomicepidemiology/kma/src/master>`_ against CARD's `protein homolog models <https://card.mcmaster.ca/ontology/40292>`_.
 The default and recommended read aligner is `KMA <https://bitbucket.org/genomicepidemiology/kma/src/master>`_ due to its documented `better performance for redundant databases <https://pubmed.ncbi.nlm.nih.gov/30157759/>`_ such as CARD.
 While CARD is not truly redundant, i.e. there are no identical reference sequences, CARD does reflect the `AMR alelle network problem <https://pubmed.ncbi.nlm.nih.gov/29335005/>`_ in that many sequences are very similar.
 For example, the nucleotide sequences of TEM-1 and TEM-2 are `99% similar with no alignment gaps <images/TEM-alignment.jpg>`_.
 A sample generating short reads from a legitimate TEM-1 gene may result in reads aligned among TEM-1, TEM-2, or other TEM beta-lactamases depending upon the alignment algorithm chosen.
 The `KMA publication <https://pubmed.ncbi.nlm.nih.gov/30157759/>`_ and our own simulations find KMA best resolves this issue:

 .. image:: images/simulation.jpg
 The above illustrates simulated 90x short read coverage from seven antibiotic resistance gene nucleotide reference sequences in CARD (catB, OXA-1, AAC(6')-Ib, NDM-1, BRP(MBL), QnrB1, CTX-M-15), subsequently aligned with RGI bwt against CARD using Bowtie2 or KMA algorithms.
 Reads are aligned to a single reference gene using KMA but for Bowtie2 the same reads are aligned across a selection of similar reference sequences, with associated lower MAPQ scores.
 Note that KMA has limits in its ability to resolve very similar sequences, e.g. all simulated catB3 reads were all aligned to catI and all simulated AAC(6')-Ib reads were aligned to AAC(6')-Ib-cr.